-TeamRetro’s agile retrospective meetings provide your team the opportunity to reflect on their recent experiences and identify opportunities to improve moving forward.
+TeamRetro’s agile retrospective meetings provide your team the opportunity to reflect on their recent experiences and identify opportunities to improve.
 Retrospectives usually focus on a specific time period or event - eg. most recent development sprint or iteration or a recently completed project.
 It is guided by the Agile Prime Directive.

 "Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand."Norm Kerth, Project Retrospectives: A Handbook for Team Review

 Retrospective meeting process

 Set the stage on the welcome screen and get people started on the right foot.
 Participants can see a preview of the retrospective, any information added to the retrospective set up and even a relevant or fun image.

 As part of this step, you can also run an Ice breaker or Check In question to get engagement up, or to get people participating.

 Before diving into the retrospective, you can choose to review any action items that the team agreed to do in the previous retrospective.
 This increases accountability, allows you to celebrate wins and address any blockers.
 You can also review the team agreements which helps to set the tone of the meeting.
 Use PRESENT mode to talk through each item in turn.